 - Teachers’ Corner

 - Additional Resources

 Cree Fonts – Quick Installation Guide (view the full page by clicking here)

-Two (2) things are required in either Macintosh or Windows operating systems in order to type in Cree syllabics: (1) both a font (for the different character shapes) and (2) a keyboard (providing an input method of typing those shapes).
+Two (2) things are required in your operating systems in order to type in Cree syllabics: (1) both a font (for the different character shapes) and (2) a keyboard (providing an input method of typing those shapes).
 Today’s standards require Unicode fonts.

 Most people today type using the roman keyboard where each cree character corresponds to a series of roman characters on the QWERTY keyboard.
 Some people still use the creeboard where each cree character corresponds to only key (on the QWERTY keyboard)